-If you too are here to learn more about just how you can adjust the level of support that you are either receiving or paying this too will be a blog post with you in mind.
+If you, too, are here to learn more about how you can adjust the level of support you are receiving or paying this to, will be a blog post with you in mind.

-The standard that we introduced yesterday is that of a “material and substantial” change in circumstances for either party or any child since the last order was signed.
-It is the responsibility and the burden of the party that files the modification lawsuit to prove that a material and substantial change has in fact occurred.
+The standard that we introduced yesterday is a “material and substantial” change in circumstances for either party or any child since the last order was signed.
+It is the party's responsibility and burden that files the modification lawsuit to prove that a material and substantial change has occurred.

-A court is looking for something substantial, not something minute or trivial if it is ultimately going to modify a prior court order.
-If your income has decreased by $100 a month since the prior order was signed it is not going to be a fruitful lawsuit for you if you seek to have your child support obligation modified downward.
+A court is looking for something substantial, not something minute or trivial if it will ultimately modify a prior court order.
+If your income has decreased by $100 a month since the last order was signed, it will not be a fruitful lawsuit for you if you seek to have your child support obligation modified downward.

 Additionally, a court will consider whether or not you purposefully reduced your income level (intentional unemployment or underemployment) and if the change in income is temporary or permanent.

-For example, if you were laid off from your old job due to downsizing within the company but quickly found new employment that will pay you the same as your old job after a ninety-day probationary period, a modification is likely not in the cards for you.
+For example, suppose you were laid off from your old job due to downsizing within the company but quickly found new employment that will pay you the same as your old job after a ninety-day probationary period.
+In that case, a modification is likely not in the cards for you.

-The reason is that although your income has decreased, it will be for a relatively short period of time.
+The reason is that although your income has decreased, it will be for a relatively short period.
 It is unlikely that this hiccup in your income will materially and substantially represent a change in your circumstances.

 Financial status vs. income at the time of a modification attempt

-If you are attempting to show a judge that there are material and substantial changes in your financial life it is not sufficient to just show that you are living in a smaller house, behind on bills or otherwise suffering from a lack of resources.
+Suppose you attempt to show a judge that there are material and substantial changes in your economic life.
+In that case, it is not sufficient to show that you are living in a smaller house, behind on bills, or otherwise suffering from a lack of resources.

-The income that you earn is the most important factor that a judge will consider when deciding whether or not to decrease your child support obligation.
-Your previous income will be compared to your current income
+The income you earn is the most crucial factor that a judge will consider when deciding whether or not to decrease your child support obligation.
+Your previous income will be compared to your current income.

 This is not to say that your current financial circumstances are irrelevant to the evaluation.
-If your circumstances have become materially and substantially different than they were previously then this is a factor that the judge can consider in addition to any changes in your actual income.
+Suppose your events have become materially and substantially different than they were previously.
+In that case, this is a factor that the judge can consider in addition to any changes in your actual income.

-It does not matter if the ordered amount of child support is so out of whack with your current financial circumstances and income that is obvious that a change needs to be made.
+It does not matter if the ordered amount of child support is so out of whack with your current financial circumstances and income that it is evident that a change needs to be made.